Jbleezy/BO1-Reimagined/README.md

 ### Explosive Weapons
 * Removed shellshock effect from all explosive weapon damage
+* No longer deal half damage to players if they were diving away from the explosion
 * Damage scaling over rounds is now done at a more consistent rate
 * Damage scaling caps at round 100